-Epic! is an app and website that provides children’s books in the form of ebooks for a monthly membership fee of $4.99 a month.
-However, you can try Epic!
-FREE for one month.
-Which is what I recommend.
-Because after I share what I think are the pros and cons, it all comes down to whether or not your child likes their selection of books.
+Epic! is an app and website that provides children’s books in the form of ebooks for a monthly membership fee.
+However, parents can try Epic!
+FREE for one month and classroom teachers always have free access.

 1. I like the “Read To Me” option because it lets kids follow along in the text while hearing the words.